dimagi/commcare-hq/corehq/apps/es/README.rst

 immediate affect on live indexes in Elasticsearch.
 Instead, these values are only ever used when an index is created (for example, during a fresh CommCare HQ installation or when an existing index is reindexed into a new one).
-This means that making new values become "live" requires a update to the CommCare HQ codebase.
+This means that making new values become "live" involves an index migration and reindex, which requires changes in the CommCare HQ codebase.

 .. _CommCare Cloud environment: https://commcare-cloud.readthedocs.io/en/latest/reference/1-commcare-cloud/2-configuration.html
 .. _corehq/app/es/index/settings.py: https://github.com/dimagi/commcare-hq/blob/master/corehq/app/es/index/settings.py